danielwellman/hexagonal_kata_java/NOTES.md

     void deliver(PostOffice postOffice);
   Which puts some behavior on the Email object, which is right now simply data fields.
 I'm not strongly sold on it now, though, so taking a note and moving on.
+* What happens when the passed date format is invalid, at parse time?
+How should the system respond to errors in input data?

 ## Ideas